psionman/psionman_set/wx_python/lesson11.md

 ## WxPython from Scratch
 ### The Date Picker control and the ObjectListView

-In the last post I described the use of two of the wxPython dialogs.
-In this post will deal with two important controls: the Date Picker control, used for selecting a date, and the ObjectListView used for displaying data in a list format.
+In the last lesson I described the use of two of the wxPython dialogs.
+In this lesson will deal with two important controls: the Date Picker control, used for selecting a date, and the ObjectListView used for displaying data in a list format.